The Pacific War Online Encyclopedia

 Semiautomatic weapons resembled automatic weapons in that part of the energy of a fired round was used to automatically load the next round.
 However, this round was not automatically fired.
 A separate pull on the trigger was required to fire each round, as with a bolt-action weapon, but there was no need to work the bolt between shots.
 This simplified the firing cycle and meant that less training was required for a rifleman to achieve a high rate of aimed fire.

 Other Components.
-The part of a weapon that housed
+The part of a weapon that

-the heart of the weapon and was often imprinted
+receiver.
+This was the heart of the weapon and was often imprinted

 with a unique serial number.
-(Such imprinting is required by law in most 21st century
+(Such imprinting is required by law

-Rifles and submachine guns typically had a stock, which was a
+Rifles and submachine guns typically had a stock, which

-steadied the weapon and allowed the shoulder to
+weapon.
+This both steadied the weapon and allowed the shoulder to

 of as the butt of the rifle.

 Small arms had sights used to aim the weapon, typically

 taking the form of either forward and rear sights that were lined

-hairs.
+with cross hairs.
 The latter was rarely used except on sniper rifles.
 Many small arms

-had adjustments to their sights that not only
+had adjustments to their sights that not only allowed the sights

 the curved trajectory of a bullet fired at long range.